colbyveal/produce_api/README.md

 - [Python v3.9](https://www.python.org/downloads/release/python-392/)

+**NOTE**: If at any point the `python` commands do not work for you, it is likely a conflict of python versions on your machine.
+Instead, call `python3` and this should resolve the issue.

 A list of pip requirements can be found in `requirements.txt`

 You call install all other dependencies via: